International Paper

 132. Progress on human rights commitment ?

-133. Commitment to respect indigenous and local communities' rights?
+133. Commitment to respect Indigenous Peoples' and local communities' rights?

-134. Commitment to indigenous and local communities' rights applies to all suppliers?
+134. Commitment to Indigenous Peoples' and local communities' rights applies to all suppliers?

-The company commits its supply chain to the UN Declaration on the Rights of Indigenous Peoples, however it does not clearly apply to all suppliers.
+The company commits its supply chain to the UN Declaration on the Rights of Indigenous Peoples, however, it does not clearly apply to all suppliers.

 135. Commitment to respect legal and customary land tenure rights?

-The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
+The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V3-0).
 As the policy requirements do not fully meet the SPOTT indicator criteria partial points have been awarded on the basis of the company's partial FSC FM or CoC certification.
 The company also makes this commitment in its own reporting but it does not clearly cover all operations.

 136. Commitment to legal and customary land rights applies to all suppliers?

-The company commits its supply chain to respect legal and customary land rights, however this does not clearly cover all suppliers.
+The company commits its supply chain to respect legal and customary land rights, however, this does not clearly cover all suppliers.

 137. Commitment to free, prior and informed consent (FPIC)?